Skip to main content

 Opuntia cactus varieties

-Opuntia cacti are fast-growing varieties, adding anywhere from two to eighty centimeters of new growth per year depending on their environmental conditions.
-You should make sure to plant them in a larger pot to accommodate their fast growth (and also to give the roots room to grow and expand).
-Like other cacti, Opuntias are drought-resistant and love lots of sunlight.
+Opuntia cacti (or prickly pears) are fast-growing varieties, adding anywhere from two to eighty centimeters of new growth per year depending on their environmental conditions.
+Plant them in a larger pot to accommodate their fast growth (and also to give the roots room to grow and expand).
+Like other cacti, Opuntias are drought resistant and love lots of sunlight.

 But just why do they grow faster?
 Well, Opuntias have multiple cladodes (their segments) that help with photosynthesis.
-Because they can photosynthesize at a faster rate, they have more energy to not only store for survival but to put toward new growth.
+Because they can photosynthesize at a faster rate, they have more energy for both survival and new growth.
 Something to keep in mind, though, is that their growth won’t always be vertical.
-So if you see it growing bigger or outward instead of up, don’t worry!
+So if you see yours growing outward instead of upward, don’t worry!
 It’s doing just fine.

 Can you encourage growth in slower varieties?

-Like any houseplant, there are ways you can encourage optimal growth for your cacti (not the least of which is proper environment).
+Like any houseplant, there are ways you can encourage optimal growth for your cacti.
 Most often, you’ll be picking up your cactus from a nursery and won’t need to worry about the seedling stage; however, if you do try to grow a specific variety from seed, make sure you look up how to care for the seedlings and remember that they’re very delicate.
-They need to be covered for germination, but not so long that it impedes their air flow.
+They need to be covered for germination, but not so long that it impedes their airflow.

-Once your seedlings are potted (or you’ve brought that new one home), you can do a few things to keep it as happy as possible:
+Once your seedlings are potted (or you’ve brought a new plant home), you can do a few things to keep it as happy as possible:

 1. Choose a good container.
-Terracotta or clay pots with drainage holes are always the best option to prevent soggy soil and wet roots.
-Be sure to choose a pot three to four inches larger in diameter than the cactus so you don’t repot to often and it has room to grow.
+Terracotta or clay pots with drainage holes are always the best options to prevent soggy soil and wet roots.
+Be sure to choose a pot three to four inches larger in diameter than the cactus so that you don’t need to repot your plant often.

 2. Use well-draining soil.
-A cactus- or succulent-specific potting mix is best to ensure the plant gets the proper nutrients for growth.
+A cactus- or succulent-specific potting mix is best to ensure that your plant plant gets the proper nutrients for growth.

 4. Avoid overwatering.
 Most varieties only need to be watered when the soil is completely dry via the soak-and-dry method.
 A pot with good drainage will help avoid this issue, too.